 The Swiss manuscript library E-Codices provides access to medieval manuscripts and a selection of early modern manuscripts from Switzerland.

-The online E-Rara platform is an ever growing electronic collection of digitized printed works from Swiss libraries.
-E-Rara.ch is a national consortium project run as part of the Swiss electronic library innovation and cooperation program.
+The online E-Rara platform is an ever-growing electronic collection of digitized printed works from Swiss libraries.
+E-Rara is a national joint project which also involves the University of Basel.
+Selected documents published after 1830 can now be searched in full text.

 - Basel Mission Archives